Similly/Wingspan3/README.md

 * The fifth move is to end the tunr.
 If the player has some action cubes left but doesn't want to make any more moves he can end his turn.
 * The players board gets printed after each move.
 * At the end of the game the score of each player gets printed.

+## November 8th submission

+* implemented the model-view-controller-pattern
+* moved all the view elements from the model to a new view directory

 ## Testing tool description